-Through out the project i was trying to figure out a way to provide inspiration and supply a way to supply the habit of being creative daily.
-As I continued through the I started making these shapes not necessarily for the project but something for Me to create and supply myself with an outlet for distraction.
+Throughout the project, I was trying to figure out a way to provide inspiration and satisfy a way to supply the habit of being creative daily.
+As I continued, I started making these shapes not necessarily for the project but something for me to create and provide myself with an outlet for distraction.

-As I was making these many people started coming up to me interested in what I was making and began playing and creating little art pieces, being inspired by the shapes.
+As I was making these many people started coming up to me, interested in what I was making and began playing and creating little art pieces.

-These shapes provided a way to give the system daily use without the new maker feeling overwhelmed.
+It was those people that inspired the idea to allow these shapes to provide a way to give the system daily use without the new maker feeling overwhelmed.